 |

-The orientation of the chooser board does not matter, but the direction of
+The orientation of the chooser board does not matter, but the direction of the light determines when it turns on.

 |